Edward Kenway

 Edward James Kenway is a fictional character in Ubisoft's Assassin's Creed video game franchise.
-He was introduced as a supporting character in Assassin's Creed: Forsaken, a companion novel to the 2012 video game Assassin's Creed III.
-He subsequently appeared as the protagonist of the 2013 video game, Assassin's Creed IV: Black Flag, and its novelization, Assassin's Creed: Black Flag.
+He was introduced as a supporting character in Assassin's Creed: Forsaken, a companion novel to the 2012 video game Assassin's Creed III, before appearing as the protagonist of the 2013 video game, Assassin's Creed IV: Black Flag, and its novelization, Assassin's Creed: Black Flag.
 In the former, he is portrayed by Welsh actor Matt Ryan through performance capture.
-Since Black Flag's release, the character has made further appearances in several other works within the franchise.
+Since Black Flags release, the character has made further appearances in several other works within the franchise.

-Within the series' alternate historical setting, Edward was born in 1693 into a family of Welsh and British farmers, but his ambitions to improve his lifestyle eventually prompt him to become a privateer and later a pirate, operating in the Caribbean during the final decades of the Golden Age of Piracy.
+Within the series' alternate historical setting, Edward was born in 1693 from an English father and a Welsh mother into a family of farmers, but his ambitions to improve his lifestyle eventually lead him to become a privateer and later a pirate, operating in the Caribbean during the final decades of the Golden Age of Piracy.
 During this time, he plays an important role in the establishment of a short-lived Pirate Republic, and inadvertently becomes caught in the conflict between the Assassin Brotherhood (inspired by the real-life Order of Assassins) and the Templar Order (inspired by the Knights Templar military order).
 Initially helping both sides for personal gain, he eventually has a change of heart and joins the Assassins following his retirement from piracy.
 Later in life, he settles down in London, becoming one of the co-leaders of the local branch of the Brotherhood, until his murder by the Templars in 1735.
 Edward is the father of Haytham Kenway, who would go on to become a high-ranking Templar and the main antagonist of Assassin's Creed III; the grandfather of Ratonhnhaké꞉ton / Connor, Haytham's son and the protagonist of Assassin's Creed III; and an ancestor of Desmond Miles, the protagonist of the modern-day sequences of the first five main games in the series.

 Edward has received a positive reception for his charm and characterization as a morally ambiguous protagonist and self-made man and is considered to be one of the series' most popular characters.
 Various merchandise for the character, as with other of the series' protagonists, has been released.